MackHartley/simpleTodoAndroid/README.md

 # SimpleTodo
 The SimpleTodo app is a todo app for Android.
 It is simple, free and open source.

 I decided to make this app because I wanted to practice creating REST APIs with the [Play Framework](https://www.playframework.com/).
-Additionally, I wanted to get more familiar with OAuth2.0 authentication so I decided to implement the [Authorization Code Flow with PKCE](https://auth0.com/docs/flows/authorization-code-flow-with-proof-key-for-code-exchange-pkce).
+Additionally, I wanted to get more familiar with OAuth2.0 authentication so I decided to implement the [Authorization Code Flow Grant with PKCE](https://auth0.com/docs/flows/authorization-code-flow-with-proof-key-for-code-exchange-pkce).
 Below is a summary of the tech stack used for this project:
 | System            | Technologies Used |
 | ----------------- | ----------------- |
 | Andoid App        | Kotlin, Coroutines, Koin, Retrofit, MVVM, Single Activity Multi Fragment|